julioasoares/ZILLAchain/README.md

 Zilla Chain version 0.1.0 beta

-"ZILLA" is an ticker for the ChainZilla Platform.
+"ZILLA" is the ticker for the ChainZilla token.
 ZILLA is a utility token, which gives our users access to the services provided by ChainZilla.io

 ## What is a utility token?

 A utility token represents access to a future product or service.
 When you buy a utility token, you are buying your “right” to use a service that’s being developed by a project once it’s finished and launched.
+ChainZilla plans to extend the functionalities and implement them into the company structure and services we offer.

 ## What rights will I have if I hold the ZILLA utility token?